Pacific Access Category Resident Visa

 You have 8 months to complete your application for a Pacific Access Category Resident Visa from the date of your invitation.

-If you are not selected, or you do not apply within 8 months of your ITA, you can register for the ballot again next year, as long as you still meet the requirements.
+If you are not selected, or you do not apply within 8 months of your invitation to apply, you can register for the ballot again next year, as long as you still meet the requirements.

 3. 3